juliagdealedo/juliagdealedo.github.io/content/blog/elevation-profile.md

 Have you ever wondered what would be of Spain if you cut it in half?
 What is there after Despeñaperros?
-Who is taller, meseta norte or meseta sur?
+Which is taller, meseta norte or meseta sur?
 How come Ávila is the highest capital province in Spain?!

 I did, and here is the result: